 The geostationary perspective is needed to address science questions in the productive and dynamic coastal ocean, where spatial and temporal scales of variability are much smaller compared with the open ocean.
 High frequency (hourly), synoptic observations would provide the basis for understanding the processes that affect the ecology and biogeochemistry of coastal ecosystems.
 Semi-diurnal and diurnal tides play an important role in shallow near-shore regions and off-shore banks where tidal mixing stirs up bottom sediments, nutrients, and pollutants.
 Other coastal processes include wind-driven upwelling, atmospheric deposition, input from rivers (in particular during episodes of high discharge and coastal flooding), and the timing and fate of algal blooms that are stimulated by these forcings.
 Biological processes such as cell division and grazing have diel cycles that require high-frequency observations.
 Sea breezes introduce diel variability as on- and off-shore winds modulate the aerosols over the ocean.
 High temporal sampling will also help alleviate the large impact of clouds that greatly limits the number of images available from LEO sensors.
-The higher spatial resolution proposed for the GEO-CAPE high-spatial-resolution imaging spectrometer (250 m) will also help by reducing subpixel cloud contamination compared to the typical ~1 km pixel resolution available from current LEO ocean color sensors.
+Better spatial resolution will also help by reducing subpixel cloud contamination.